qwx9/notes/net/todo/proj/sce/everything.md

 there was a pcx file or something
 	. shadow files have 0x2323ff
 - [more accurate ofire approximation](ofire)
+- instead of AA, edges of units are faded to a dark color to make them look less jagged?

 ### Sound
 - sound effects